stevearc/aerial.nvim/README.md

   -- Run this command after jumping to a symbol (false will disable) post_jump_cmd = "normal! zz",

+  -- Invoked after each symbol is parsed, can be used to modify the parsed item, -- or to filter it by returning false.
+  --
+  -- bufnr: a neovim buffer number
+  -- item: of type aerial.Symbol
+  -- ctx: a record containing the following fields:
+  --   * backend_name: treesitter, lsp, man...
+  --   * lang: info about the language
+  --   * symbols?: specific to the lsp backend
+  --   * symbol?: specific to the lsp backend
+  --   * syntax_tree?: specific to the treesitter backend
+  --   * match?: specific to the treesitter backend, TS query match post_parse_symbol = function(bufnr, item, ctx)
+    return true
+  end,

+  -- Invoked after all symbols have been parsed and post-processed, -- allows to modify the symbol structure before final display --
+  -- bufnr: a neovim buffer number
+  -- items: a collection of aerial.Symbol items, organized in a tree, --        with 'parent' and 'children' fields
+  -- ctx: a record containing the following fields:
+  --   * backend_name: treesitter, lsp, man...
+  --   * lang: info about the language
+  --   * symbols?: specific to the lsp backend
+  --   * syntax_tree?: specific to the treesitter backend
+  post_add_all_symbols = function(bufnr, items, ctx)
+    return items
+  end,

   -- When true, aerial will automatically close after jumping to a symbol close_on_select = false,